NRE 2GS12B

 The NRE 2GS12B is a low-emissions diesel genset switcher locomotive built by National Railway Equipment Company as part of its N-ViroMotive series of low-emission locomotives.
-It is powered by two Cummins QSK15 I6 engines with each one developing 600 hp and creating a total power output of 1200 hp.
+It is powered by two Cummins QSK15, a straight-six engine, with each one developing 600 hp and creating a total power output of 1200 hp.
 The locomotives are compliant with the EPA's Tier 4 emissions standards requirements for non-road diesel engines.